Back

 \(\displaystyle\frac{{\text{x}}^{2}{\text{y}}^{4}{\text{x}}^{7}}{{\text{x y}}^{3}}=\frac{{\text{x}}^{9}{\text{y}}^{4}}{{\text{x y}}^{3}}\)

-The quotient rule says that as long as factors have the same base, we can subtract the exponent of the factor in the denominator (bottom of the fraction) from the exponent of the factor in the numerator (top of the fraction).
+The quotient rule says that as long as factors have the same base, you can subtract the exponent of the factor in the denominator (bottom of the fraction) from the exponent of the factor in the numerator (top of the fraction).

-This means we can do the following:
+This means you can do the following:

 \(\displaystyle\frac{{\text{x}}^{9}{\text{y}}^{4}}{{\text{x y}}^{3}}=\frac{{\text{x}}^{\left ( 9-1 \right )}{\text{y}}^{\left ( 4-3 \right )}}{1}=\frac{{\text{x}}^{8}{\text{y}}^{1}}{1}={\text{x}}^{8}{\text{y}}\)

 Remember that anything divided by 1 is just itself and anything raised to the exponent of 1 is just itself.
-We don’t have to place the 1 there.
-This is why \(\dfrac{{\text{x}}^{8}{\text{y}}^{1}}{1}={\text{x}}^{8}{\text{y}}\)
+You don’t have to place the 1 there.
+This is why \(\dfrac{{\text{x}}^{8}{\text{y}}^{1}}{1}={\text{x}}^{8}{\text{y}}\).

 Version 2: Solving using the rules of multiplication and division

-If we expand all the factors in the equation from their exponent form to their standard multiplication form we get the following:
+If you expand all the factors in the equation from their exponent form to their standard multiplication form you get the following:

 \(\displaystyle\frac{{\text{x}}^{2}{\text{y}}^{4}{\text{x}}^{7}}{{\text{x y}}^{3}}=\frac{\text{x x y y y y x x x x x x x}}{\text{x y y y}}\)

-This images shows x x y y y y x x x x x x x over x y y y.
+This image shows x x y y y y x x x x x x x over x y y y.
 The first x on the top and bottom of the fraction are both crossed out by red lines.
 The first three y on the top and bottom of the fraction are crossed out by red lines.

 It may appear now as though everything in the denominator is gone leaving nothing in the denominator, but this is not true.
-Remember, we haven’t actually gotten rid of these factors, instead, we have changed them into 1’s because
+Remember, you haven’t actually gotten rid of these factors, instead, you have changed them into 1’s because \(\dfrac{\text{x}}{\text{x}}=\dfrac{1}{1}=1\) and \(\dfrac{\text{y}}{\text{y}}=\dfrac{1}{1}=1\).
+Also, \(1\cdot1=1\).
+So you still have a 1 in the denominator.

-Rearranging the factors and putting them into exponent form we get
+Rearranging the factors and putting them into exponent form you get: \(\dfrac{{\text{x}}^{8}{\text{y}}}{1}={\text{x}}^{8}{\text{y}}\).

-This images shows and equation of x x y y y y x x x x x x x over x y y y equals x raised to the power of eight y over one.
+This image shows an equation of x x y y y y x x x x x x x over x y y y equals x raised to the power of eight y over one.
 The first x on the top and bottom of the fraction are both crossed out by red lines.
 The first three y on the top and bottom of the fraction are crossed out by red lines.

-Our final answer is \({\text{x}}^{8}{\text{y}}\).
+The final answer is: \({\text{x}}^{8}{\text{y}}\).

 )